Comprehensive Agreement on the Bangsamoro: Background

 In pursuit of their goal of liberating Bangsamoro, the MNLF engaged the government forces in extensive armed collisions, peaking in the early 70s when the rebels’ blitz-like operations brought them control of a substantial number of municipalities surrounding Cotabato City and its airport complex.
 This prompted the Marcos regime to beef up military presence by deploying almost three-fourths of the army in most Muslim parts of Mindanao.
 Things took a different turn in 1976 when Libyan leader Muammar Gaddafi brokered an agreement that led to the signing of the Tripoli Agreement introducing the concept of an autonomous Muslim region in Mindanao.
 On August 1, 1989, under the mandate of the new 1987 Constitution, Congress enacted Republic Act 6734 authorizing the creation of the Autonomous Region in Muslim Mindanao (ARMM).
 However, out of the 13 provinces and 9 cities that participated in the plebiscite, only the provinces of Lanao del Sur, Maguindanao, Sulu, and Tawi-Tawi opted to become part of the ARMM.
 The ARMM was formally established on November 6, 1990.

 Instead of bringing the Muslim leaders together, this agreement further fragmented the MNLF, because some factions within the group preferred independence over autonomy.
 Thus, a group of officers led by Hashim Salamat broke away and formed the Moro Islamic Liberation Front (MILF) to continue their armed struggle for an independent Bangsamoro (Moro nation) in Mindanao.

-Though the combined strength of these two rebel forces has not reached a point of posing any real threat to the government in Manila, their existence—and the reasons for their resilience—certainly brings many headaches for the government.
-For nearly five decades, five presidents have tried to completely end these two rebellions, utilizing both force and diplomacy.
-So far, no combination has succeeded.
-Perhaps the most remarkable effort to bring closure to these movements was that of the Ramos Administration, which tried to reach out to both the communist and Muslim rebels through peaceful means.
+While the combined strength of these two rebel forces has not reached a point of posing a significant threat to the government in Manila, their existence—and the reasons for their resilience—presents challenges for the government.
+For nearly five decades, five presidents have tried to end these two rebellions, utilizing both force and diplomacy.
+No combination has succeeded.
+An effort to address these movements was that of the Ramos Administration, which tried to reach out to both the communist and Muslim rebels through peaceful means.
 There were many efforts to reach peace with Islamist separatists.